Stu Riddle: Management career

 In 2006, he became a coach in the United Soccer Leagues when he accepted a player-coaching job with Kalamazoo Kingdom in the USL Premier Development League, United States elite development league.

-In 2008, he served as the head coach for the Kalamazoo Outrage in the USL Premier Development League, United States elite development league team in the franchises inaugural year.
+In 2008, he served as the head coach for the Kalamazoo Outrage in the USL Premier Development League, United States elite development league team in the franchise's inaugural year.
 On 13 July 2008 the Kalamazoo Outrage qualified for the 2008 USL Premier Development League playoffs in their inaugural year.

 Riddle guided his side to second place in the Central Conferences Midwest Division narrowly finishing behind the Chicago Fire Premier in the regular season standings.
 His side would get their revenge eliminating the Chicago Fire Premier from the 2008 playoffs by virtue of a 2–0 victory at Toyota Park on 22 July.

 The teams run would continue under Riddle and they defeated perennial USL Premier Development League powerhouse the Michigan Bucks on 26 July to advance to the national quarter finals where the Thunder Bay Chill would end the Outrage's season.

 Riddle became the sixth head coach of Western Michigan University when he was named the men's soccer coach on 30 January 2009.
 With this announcement he became the first New Zealander to be a head men's soccer coach at the National Collegiate Athletic Association (NCAA) Division I level.

-Riddle coached at the University of Buffalo for four seasons where he compiled a record of 28-32-13.
+Riddle coached at the University at Buffalo for four seasons where he compiled a record of 28-32-13.
 In his final two seasons as head coach, he guided the Bulls to the MAC championship, falling short both times.

 He was hired as the 4th coach in Northern Kentucky University men's soccer program history.
 He led the Norse to an overall record of 37-36-5 during his 5 seasons at the helm of the program.
 This included a Horizon League Regular Season Championship and being named Horizon League Coach of the Year.
-Coach Riddle resigned as head coach of the Norse in December of 2021.
+Coach Riddle resigned as head coach of the Norse in December 2021.

-In January 2023, Riddle was appointed head coach of the NCAA Division II D'Youville Saints.

 Personal

 Riddle earned his master's degree in public service administration from the University of Evansville in 2007 while serving as an assistant coach for the Purple Aces.
-He is recently divorced and has two small daughters.